Samuel Smale Craig: Castle Hotel

 Craig provided bricks for the construction of the York courthouse in 1859.

-In October 1862, Craig advertised that he had completed a large addition to his hotel but within two months he also announced that he was about to retire because of hill-health and would rent his premises.
+In October 1862, Craig advertised that he had completed a large addition to his hotel but within two months he also announced that he was about to retire because of hill-health and would lease his premises.
 In January the next year, Craig announced he would put the hotel up for sale.

 In September 1863, Craig was fined £5 for breach of the Publican's Ordinance.
 In November he advertised that the Perth authorities had refused to renew his licence, claiming that the "best appointed inn in the Colony" was about to be closed down.
 Craig tried to arouse the local community against the magistrates, who were supported by the local correspondent who pointed out that objections to Craig were his breaches of the Act not to his fine house.
 However Craig retained his licence.

 In 1864, Craig lost his liquor licence, a cause of some public debate given that the hotel was considered the “best appointed house in the Colony”.
 The problem was overcome by Joseph Monger temporarily holding a licence for the Craigs.

 In September 1866, a conditional pardon man was stabbed by a ticket-of-leave holder.
 This was reported in the Perth Gazette as having taken place at “Craig’s public house”.
-An indignant Samuel Craig wrote a letter to the paper saying that “such an atrocity has never been committed on my premises since I have kept the Castle Hotel, extending over 14 years”.
+An indignant Craig wrote a letter to the paper saying that “such an atrocity has never been committed on my premises since I have kept the Castle Hotel, extending over 14 years”.
 The newspaper published a note to the effect that the “case of stabbing occurred at Albert’s York Hotel on the day in question”.

 Craig and his wife Mary continued to run the Castle Hotel until his death.
 His hotel was very successful.

 Craig died at the Castle Hotel on 12 December 1869.